Resolution on Amendments to Indemnification Resolution

 E. Payment of Judgment or Settlement.

-2. The University shall not pay any portion of a Final Judgment or indemnify an Indemnified Person for any portion of a Final Judgment that is based on a finding that the Indemnified Party committed malfeasance in office or employment or a judgment of punitive damages against the Indemnified Party.
+- The University shall not pay any portion of a Final Judgment or indemnify an Indemnified Person for any portion of a Final Judgment that is based on a finding that the Indemnified Person committed malfeasance in office or employment or a judgment of punitive damages against the Indemnified Person.
 Pursuant to Section B.2.b. of this Resolution, the University may seek restitution of associated expenses, including attorneys’ fees and costs.

-3. Settlement.
-Where the University has provided defense costs to an Indemnified Party under Section C.1. of this Resolution, the University shall pay any settlement of an Action on behalf of such Indemnified Party.
+- Settlement.
+Where the University has provided defense costs to an Indemnified Person under Section C.1. of this Resolution, the University shall pay any settlement of an Action on behalf of such Indemnified Person.

 F. Payment of Costs Incurred to Enforce this Resolution.